n4cr/n4cr.github.io/content/_index.md

 **Q: What if I need changes after delivery?**
 A: 2 revision rounds are included (scope-limited).
 After that, you're on your own or we negotiate a new scope.

-**Q: What if it takes longer than 10 days?**
+**Q: What if it takes longer than expected?**
 A: I buffer for this.
-If scope is properly defined, 10 days is realistic.
-Worst case: 12 days.
+If scope is properly defined, 2-3 weeks is realistic.
+I'll communicate proactively if there are any timeline risks.

 **Q: Do you sign NDAs?**
 A: Yes, standard NDAs are fine.